acalmeidarm/acalmeidarm/README.md

 ### Hi there 👋

+Here are some ideas to get you started:
+- 👋 Hi, I’m @acalmeidarm
+- 🔭 I’m currently working on ...software testing
+- 🌱 I’m currently learning ... test automation - Robot Framework - BDD - Cucumber
+- 📫 How to reach me: ...https://www.linkedin.com/in/ana-carolina-almeida-/

 <!--
 **acalmeidarm/acalmeidarm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.